 Sales Development & Appointment Setting

 We network to find the key decision makers and influencers.
-Then we set appointments with those contacts when they are ready to talk to sales.
+Then we set firm appointments with those contacts when they are ready to talk to sales.

 The SDR vs. The AE

 The concept of sales development thrives on specialization.
 Sales Development Reps find prospects and engage them efficiently, before passing them on to Account Executives who aim to close deals.
 This process gives each team the ability to focus on being the best at their individual roles.

 Sales Development Rep

 Find accurate information for leads in specific industries or lactions.
 They find targeted people at targeted companies.

 Reach out to prospects with 50-300 dials & emails each day.
 Responsible for qualifying prospects based on interest and how well they fit into your ideal customer profile.

 SDR's live in CRM and use technology like Salesforce to build accurate lists.